Building RAG Applications with NVIDIA NIM and Haystack on K8s

 kubectl apply -f service-monitor-nim-llm.yaml

-In the Prometheus UI under Status -> Targets, you will see the below ServiceMonitor once it’s deployed.
+In the prometheus UI under Status -> Targets, you will see the below ServiceMonitor once it’s deployed.

 1. Let’s check some inference metrics on the Prometheus UI.
-Figure 6 shows the stacked graph for request_success_total NIM metric.
+Figure 4 shows the stacked graph for request_success_total NIM metric.

-Figure 6 - Prometheus UI showing the plot of request_success_total metric indicating number of finished requests.
+Figure 4 - Prometheus UI showing the plot of request_success_total metric indicating number of finished requests.

 Autoscaling NVIDIA NIM

 In this tutorial, we use the Kubernetes Horizontal Pod Autoscaler - HPA to adjust the scaling of the NIM pods.
 We have defined custom metrics to monitor the average GPU usage of each NVIDIA NIM and used by the Horizontal Pod Autoscaler (HPA) to dynamically adjust the number of NIM pods.
-See the metrics definition below:
+See the metric definition below:

-• nim_llm_gpu_avg : avg by (kubernetes_node, pod, namespace, gpu) (DCGM_FI_DEV_GPU_UTIL{pod=~"nim-llm-.*"})
+nim_llm_gpu_avg avg by (kubernetes_node, pod, namespace, gpu) (DCGM_FI_DEV_GPU_UTIL{pod=~"nim-llm-.*"})

-• nim_embedding_gpu_avg : avg by (kubernetes_node, pod, namespace, gpu) (DCGM_FI_DEV_GPU_UTIL{pod=~"nim-emedding-.*"})
+nim_embedding_gpu_avg avg by (kubernetes_node, pod, namespace, gpu) (DCGM_FI_DEV_GPU_UTIL{pod=~"nemo-embedding-ms-.*"})

 Let’s deploy the HPA.

-1. Create a file with the name prometheus_rule_nims.yaml with the below content to create the Prometheus rules for the above custom metric.
-Adjust the labels (app, other Prometheus labels) according to the current deployed Prometheus instance.
+1. Create a file with the name prometheus_rule_nims.yaml with the below content to create the prometheus rules for the above custom metric.
+Adjust the labels (app, other prometheus labels) according to the current deployed prometheus instance.

 apiVersion: monitoring.coreos.com/v1